christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-i.md

 Does this sound somewhat similar to our software model a few years back?
 Waterfall efficiency, outsource developers, etc,etc?

-For much of the 20th century the goal of "efficiency" was the goal and management structures were put in place to squeeze as much efficiency and do away with expensive craftsmanship.
+For much of the 20th century  "efficiency" was the goal and management structures were put in place to squeeze as much efficiency and do away with expensive craftsmanship.
 We were further divided up into groups of specialization, told we don't need to know anything about the overall process just concentrate on our small chunk of the pie.
 Further, we were treated as dumb, expensive code-monkey, replaceable parts in a complicated machine.

 This works great when we're dealing with mere complicated systems.
 With known inputs, known processes, 18-month planning cycles, and our predictions for a complicated landscape, we could reliably churn out products with this reductionist, efficient model.
 But when things are complex, unknown, unpredictable, trying to play by the same rulebook is liable to put you out of business.
 Just ask Kodak... or Borders... or Blockbuster.